 In addition to distribution via the nation's extensive pipeline network, renewable natural gas (RNG) can be dispensed at production sites, such as landfills or wastewater treatment plants with the ability to clean and upgrade biogas (the gaseous product of the decomposition of organic matter).
 Like conventional natural gas, RNG can be compressed or liquefied for use in vehicles.

 The vast majority of the nation's natural gas supply is distributed via the established natural gas distribution system.
 Most natural gas fueling stations dispense compressed natural gas (CNG), which is usually compressed on site.
 CNG is used in light-, medium-, and heavy-duty vehicles.

 To find this fuel, see CNG Fueling Station Locations.

 Liquefied Natural Gas Distribution

-Liquefied natural gas, or LNG, which must be super-cooled and stored in its liquid form at -260°F, is converted back into a gas via regasification before it enters the domestic pipeline distribution system and is ultimately delivered to the end-user.
+Liquefied natural gas, or LNG, must be super-cooled and stored in its liquid form at -260°F before being converted back into a gas.
+LNG must be in its gaseous form before it enters the domestic pipeline distribution system and is ultimately delivered to the end user.
 LNG can be used in vehicles, although CNG vehicles are more common.

-Although most natural gas fueling stations in the United States dispense CNG, a limited number of LNG fueling stations are available.
-Many LNG users are fleets that have LNG infrastructure dedicated to their vehicles, however, numerous public LNG fueling sites have also opened in recent years.
-Only a few large-scale liquefaction facilities provide LNG fuel for transportation nationwide.
-LNG must be delivered to stations via trucks.
+While most natural gas fueling stations in the United States dispense CNG, a limited number of LNG fueling stations are available.
+Many LNG users are fleets that have private fueling infrastructure for their vehicles; however, numerous public LNG fueling sites have also opened in recent years.
+Large-scale liquefaction facilities provide LNG fuel for transportation nationwide, and LNG must be delivered to stations via trucks.